simbarras/tb23-gpu-opt-celeritas/README.md

 This tool constantly generates suggestions that I accept, inspire or ignore.
 You'll understand that it's not possible for me to define the exact lines generated.
 In addition, this raises a question: if Copilot suggests the exact line I wanted to write and I accept its proposal, is it generated or not?
-That's why you'll never find mention of generated lines unless I find the information relevant.
+That's why you'll never find a mention that says that a line is generated unless I find the information relevant.

 I use forums like Stackoverflow or chatbots like chatGPT in two ways.
 The most common is to solve a bug where I can't find the solution right away.